 \section{Conclusion and Future Work}

-In this work, a method has been proposed to estimate the degree centrality ranking of a node without having complete structure of the network.
-Network size, minimum, and average degree of the nodes are calculated using sampling technique.
-These parameters are used to calculate power law exponent of the degree distribution of the network.
-After getting these parameters, the proposed method can be used to estimate the degree ranking of a node.
-This work can also be used to compare degree ranking of few nodes without calculating ranking of all nodes.
+In this work, a method has been proposed to estimate the degree centrality rank of a node without having a complete structure of the network.
+The required parameters, such as Network size, minimum, and average degree of the nodes, are computed using the sampling technique.
+These parameters are used to calculate the power-law exponent of the degree distribution of the network.
+After getting these parameters, the proposed method can be used to estimate the degree rank of the node.
+This work can also be used to compare degree ranking of few nodes without calculating the ranking of all nodes.

-Real world complex networks, such as, WWW network, online social networks, collaboration networks are highly dynamic and their size increases exponentially with time.
-It is not feasible to download the complete network and process it.
-In these dynamic networks, importance of different nodes keep changing with time.
-It is very costly to apply the exact or approximation algorithm of different centrality measures to calculate the centrality values of all nodes.
-Even if, ranking is calculated by comparing values of all nodes, it will again be a costly process.
-Thus, one can see importance of predicting the global ranking of a node using local information.
-It will be a good future direction to understand the ranking pattern for different centrality measures and provide a method to predict it with high accuracy.
-In future, one can continue working on the prediction of ranking for other centrality measures using local information.